Ranjana Srivastava

-Ranjana Srivastava OAM is an oncologist, Fulbright scholar and author from Melbourne.
+Ranjana Srivastava OAM is an Australian oncologist, Fulbright scholar and author.
 She is a regular columnist for The Guardian newspaper, where she writes about the intersection between medicine and humanity, and a frequent essayist for the New England Journal of Medicine.
 She was a finalist for the Walkley Award for Excellence in Journalism in 2018.

-She has also written many non-fiction books related to health and medicine, has appeared frequently on TV and radio, and publicly speaks at events, where she addresses various topics and matters.
+She has also written many non-fiction books related to health and medicine, has appeared frequently on TV, radio, and podcasts, and publicly speaks at events where she addresses various topics and matters relating to medicine.

 Early life and education

 Ranjana Srivastava was born in Canberra, Australia in 1974.
 Her parents were born and raised in India.